 - City municipalities

-- · County governments
+- County governments

 - Department of Natural Resources (DNR)

 - Department of Fish and Wildlife (DFW)

-- · Public school districts
+- Public school districts

 - State Parks and Recreation Commission

 - State-funded colleges and universities

-Submit applications for utility installation proposals from local agencies and other state agencies on DOT Form 224-696, Application for Utility Permit or Franchise (see Appendix B).
+Submit applications for utility installation proposals from local agencies and other state agencies on DOT Form 224-696, Utility Accommodation Application (see Appendix B).
 These applications are subject to the same requirements as other applications.
 Additional documentation may be required as defined elsewhere in this manual or as determined by the Region Utilities Engineer.